-Blood and marrow samples will be obtained within 30 days prior to enrollment for somatic genomic analyses, T-cell phenotypes, and cytokine measurement.
+Blood and marrow samples will be obtained within 60 days prior to enrollment for somatic genomic analyses, T-cell phenotypes, and cytokine measurement.
 Those providing consent will have blood (3mL-5mL EDTA tube and 5mL in sodium heparin tube) and marrow samples (3mL-5mL in EDTA tube and 5mL in sodium heparin tube) sent to the central laboratory for these studies.
 A CBC with differentials is required to be done on the same day as the sample collection.
 This can be done in conjunction with standard of care tests.
 (Appendix E) If samples have been donated and subject does not continue to transplant, samples will be stored for future research.

-- 3. Mutational Testing (Optional) Baseline assessment Individuals who have participated in previous genetic studies and who have no identified mutation will be eligible to participate in this whole exome/genome - identified mutation will be eligible to participate in this whole exome/genome sequencing study (excluding patients with PNH).
+- 3. Mutational Testing (Optional) Baseline assessment - Individuals who have participated in previous genetic studies and who have no identified mutation will be eligible to participate in this whole exome/genome sequencing study (excluding patients with PNH).
 Those interested in participation will be asked to provide peripheral blood (10 or 20 ml, based on subject's weight) in EDTA (purple top) tubes for DNA extraction after informed consent for whole exome/genome sequencing is obtained.
 (Appendix E) - 4.
 Health Related Quality of Life (Optional): Baseline assessment